• Katy Papineau, acid mouth– contemporary painting, vivid colour and figuration, Otomys Gallery Melbourne

 Anna Van Der Ploeg, Lose a Finger, Grow a New Leaf

-• Zarah Cassim, Moonlit – painting and photography, spatial illusion and perception, South African artist, Otomys Gallery Melbourne
+• Zarah Cassim, Water Lily – painting and photography, spatial illusion and perception, South African artist, Otomys Gallery Melbourne

 Page